horiaomar25/horiaomar25/README.md

 Junior Full Stack Developer
 ---------------------------

-I am a Junior Full Stack Developer with a background in education.
+I am a Junior Software Engineer with a background in education.
 I have always had a passion for learning.
 It was one of the reasons why I went on to pursue a degree in History.
 I am a hard worker and enjoy a challenge.
 I am self-motivated and enjoy working as part of a team.
 I am looking forward to starting my career in tech.

 Why Tech?
 After working in education, I found tech to be an exciting career.
 It allows you to always keep learning and be able to be creative.
 You are solving problems to help people in their everyday lives.
 I really enjoy the teamwork in tech as you always learn from other around you.